 The dimensions of racial and minority group relations.
 Major attention is focused upon prejudice, racism, and the role of self-understanding.
+(P/N grading only)

-Distribution: Minority Studies Major: Required supporting course for Social Work major and elective supporting course in the Business Management major (upper division)
+Distribution: Minority Studies

+Major: Required supporting course for Social Work major and elective supporting course in the Business Management major (upper division)